Journaling in its most basic form is the writing of our thoughts, feelings, and experiences.

 - Creates more clarity in my thoughts.

-- Helps me to actively witness my growth and needs.
+- It helps me to actively witness my growth and needs.

 - Writing forces me to slow down and focus on the now.